Don Hancock

 Donald Leslie Hancock (5 January 1937 – 1 September 2001) was a Western Australian policeman.
 He is principally known for his involvement in the investigation of the Perth Mint Swindle, and his death in a car bombing in 2001.

 Early life

-Hancock was born in Western Australia, on 5 January 1937, to Leslie John Hancock and Melba May (nee Bourke).
+Hancock was born in Western Australia, on 5 January 1937, to Leslie John Hancock and Melba May (née Bourke).
 He worked in the family's gold mine at Grant's Patch near Ora Banda.

 Police

 Hancock joined the Western Australian Police in 1959.
 Initially part of the Gold Stealing Detection Squad, he transferred to the Criminal Investigation Branch (CIB) in 1966.
 He worked in various detective branches before becoming officer-in-charge of the CIB in 1989, and retired on 28 January 1994.

 Tony Lewandowski, a police colleague, identified himself and Hancock as both being corruptly responsible for fabricating evidence against the three Mickelberg brothers in the Perth Mint Swindle investigation, prior to Lewandowski's 2004 suicide.
 In the book Mickelberg Stitch, author Avon Lovell captioned a photograph of him with the name The Grey Fox.

 A 2010 coronial investigation into the murder of Shirley Finn listed Don Hancock as a potential suspect.